 Sage Mountain Farm

-Hi, we’re Phil and Juany Noble!
-Together, we own and operate Sage Mountain Farm, and we are an active part of the organic and local food revolution that is sweeping Southern California and the country.
+Hi, we’re Phil, Juany, Benji, Jeremiah and Alexander Noble!
+Together, we own and operate Sage Mountain Farm, and we are an active part of the organically grown and local food revolution that is sweeping Southern California and the country.

 When we moved to the area, we quickly planted a vegetable garden and filled the existing corrals with cows, pigs, goats and chickens.
 We began with a small garden and we quickly ended up having extra produce.
 Not wanting to let anything go to waste, we decided to sell the extra produce at the local farmer’s market.
 From our first visit, people were friendly, thanked us for coming and asked if we would be returning, so we did, and Sage Mountain Farm was born!